 Most horror fans have their favorite slasher series.
 While I have an appreciation for the entire genre, I've always been a Friday the 13th kind of guy (even though the films defy all logic).
 My wife gravitates towards the Halloween movies, and the Nightmare on Elm Street franchise is my friend Luke's jam.
 For years, he encouraged me to take a walk down Elm Street.
 I've now seen the entire series, minus the 2010 "re-imagining" which Luke walked out of during its theatrical run.

 Dream Warriors offers up a buffet of impressively-disturbing imagery and plenty of creative gore: A memorable sequence involves little mouths on a junkie chick's arm opening up for Freddy's hypodermic-needle claw.
-The film also marks the return of Heather Langenkamp and John Saxon as original Freddy victim Nancy Thompson and her father Donald, who has turned to the bottle to cope with life after Mr. Kreuger's chaos.
+The film also marks the return of Heather Langenkamp as original Freddy victim Nancy Thompson, and the late John Saxon as her father Donald, who has turned to the bottle to cope with life after Mr. Kreuger's chaos.
 One of the film's most impressive set pieces involves a junkyard showdown between Donald and Freddy, whose bones are brought back to life via stop-motion animation.

 In Dream Warriors, a group of troubled teens (including Patricia Arquette) ban together in an attempt to permanently fight off everyone's favorite fedora-sporting serial killer.
 These kids, residents of a halfway house, must contend with the horror trope of disbelieving authority figures.
 Thankfully, Nancy works at their group home: She sought employment there specifically for the day when Freddy might decide to return to Elm Street kids' dreams.
 Her guidance and protection represents the best chance of survival for the societal outcasts.
-Nancy, a fan favorite, faces her greatest trials in this Elm Street installment.
+Nancy, one of horror's original badass babes, faces her greatest trials in this Elm Street installment.
 The audience feels for the character as she does her best to ensure normal futures for the misunderstood kids, who had enough issues before Freddy!

 The Dream Warriors poster is infamous, due to it having little similarity to anything in the movie: Neither the guy with the bat nor the dude with the Medieval flail are in the film at all.
 Nor do either of their weapons appear, and to top it off, the flail guy is standing on nothing!
 The artist also cheated a little, by giving the thumb a kinda-sorta blade to support the bat guy.
 And what's up with Freddy's left eye?
 It looks like it's wedged in HTML code.
 I recently picked up a hat based on this artwork, and I'm wearing it everywhere.